dasarpai/old.dasarpai.github.io/_dsblog/2021-07-14-DSR-ML-Tasks-and-Model-Evaluation.md

 - https://gluebenchmark.com/leaderboard
 - https://paperswithcode.com/dataset/glue

+The GLUE benchmark is used by companies to evaluate the performance of their NLU models.
+For example, Google uses the GLUE benchmark to evaluate the performance of its BERT model.
+The higher the GLUE score, the better the overall performance of the model on various NLP tasks.

+## What are the Tasks of GLUE Benchmark?

+The current version of the GLUE benchmark includes the following 9 tasks
+- CoLA: A sentence-level grammaticality task.
+- SST-2: A binary sentiment classification task.
+- MRPC: A sentence-pair similarity task.
+- STS-B: A sentence-pair similarity task that measures the semantic relatedness of two sentences.
+- QQP: A question-answering task.
+- MNLI: A natural language inference task that measures whether a sentence entails another sentence.
+- QNLI: A natural language inference task that measures whether a sentence entails a question.
+- RTE: A natural language inference task that measures whether a sentence contradicts another sentence.
+- WNLI: A word similarity task that measures the similarity between two words.

 ## What is SuperGLUE Benchmark?
 The SuperGLUE (Super General Language Understanding Evaluation) benchmark is an enhanced version of the GLUE benchmark introduced to address its limitations and provide more challenging language understanding tasks for evaluating and comparing the performance of natural language processing (NLP) models.
 SuperGLUE builds upon the success of GLUE and aims to push the boundaries of NLP research further.